-- Libero Learn more about Libero SoC including Release Notes, a complete list of devices/packages, and timing and power versions supported in this release. - Programming Learn more about Programming Solutions - Power Calculators Find XLS-based estimators for device families - Licensing Learn more about Libero licensing
+- Libero SoC Learn more about Libero SoC including Release Notes, a complete list of devices/packages, and timing and power versions supported in this release. - Libero SoC PolarFire Learn more about Libero SoC PolarFire including Release Notes, a complete list of devices/packages, and timing and power versions supported in this release. - Programming Learn more about Programming Solutions - Power Calculators Find XLS-based estimators for device families - Licensing Learn more about Libero licensing